Helen de Guerry Simpson: Political career

 In 1939 she was selected by the Isle of Wight Liberal Association to be their parliamentary candidate at the UK General Election which was expected to take place in 1939 or 1940.
 The seat was held by the Conservatives but the Liberals were expected to challenge strongly to recapture the seat they last won in 1923.
 She attended the Liberal Party Assembly at Scarborough in June 1939 and travelled around England speaking for the Liberal Party.

 Personal

-She became ill and underwent a surgical operation in 1940, but died from cancer after months of suffering on 14 October 1940.
+She became ill and underwent a surgical operation in 1940, but died from cancer on 14 October 1940.
 Her husband, Sir Denis Browne, survived her with their daughter Clemence, who was named after Simpson's collaborator Clemence Dane.
 Simpson's last novel, Maid No More, was published in 1940.